coconut009/RTOS_schedule_simulator/README.txt

 1. run the main.py
 2. select the scheduler
 3. enter the total number tasks need to run
-3. follow the guide line to enter the tasks parameters: e.g. task period and worst-case computation times
+3. follow the guide line to enter the tasks parameters, use "space" to seperate the parameters e.g. task period and worst-case computation times, e.g. 3 4
 4. wait for the results
 5. :)